 At the moment CyberGhost VPN does not support IPv6, therefore sometimes users can experience issues with connection or leaks that are related specifically to IPv6.

 To disable IPv6 support on your Debian device, please visit How to disable IPv6 for Linux

 Extract the downloaded configuration file and rename the containing 'openvpn.ovpn' to 'CG_Country.conf'.

 Copy the file into your OpenVPN configuration directory.
 For that you open a terminal window and move to the folder in which you extracted the configuration files by typing:

-cd [path to folder with the extracted configuration files]
+cd [path to the folder with the extracted configuration files]

 Now copy the files: